artisan-roaster-scope/artisan/_docs/03-setup.md

 # Information for Troubleshooting

 Menu>Help is a place you can find information on Errors, Messages from the program, a Serial log, search your settings, and information on the platform you are using.

+#Factory Reset

+If you ever need to reset Artisan to factory settings, it's under Menu>Help>Factory Reset.

 # Roaster Setup Specific Information
 [*Huky*](https://drive.google.com/drive/u/0/folders/0B4HTX5wS3NB2TFVid0h2TGxBWG8)